hpiedcoq/Refine_RCS/README.md

 # Refine_RCS
 A recipe for OpenRefine, that allow you to collect opensource informations from french companies based on their RCS (National Registry) number.

-Simply create a new project in Openrefine, copy/paste a list of RCS number in Openrefine in the clipboard zone.
+Simply create a new project in Openrefine, copy/paste a list of RCS numbers in Openrefine in the clipboard zone.

 Then apply the recipe.